Encharted Cook

 Process Photo 1 - Cooked pasta is in a large mixing bowl.

-Cook the pasta according to the package directions.
-Drain the pasta and rinse it with cold water.
-Put the cooled pasta into a large mixing bowl.
+Prepare the Pasta.
+Boil the pasta in a large pot of salted water to al dente according to the package directions.
+Drain the al dente pasta and rinse it with cold water.
+Put the cooled pasta into a large bowl.

 Process Photo 2 - Green goddess dressing is mixed with the pasta in a large bowl.

-Add green goddess salad dressing and gently stir to thoroughly coat the pasta.
+Dress the Pasta.
+Add green goddess salad dressing and gently toss to thoroughly coat the pasta.

 Process Photo 3a - Green peas, sliced black olives, and halved cherry tomatoes are added to the pasta and dressing.